 Unit Contribution Margin

 When the contribution margin is calculated on a per unit basis, it is referred to as the contribution margin per unit or unit contribution margin.
-You can find the contribution margin per unit using the equation shown in Figure 3.2.
+You can find the contribution margin per unit using the equation shown below.

 It is important to note that this unit contribution margin can be calculated either in dollars or as a percentage.
 To demonstrate this principle, let’s consider the costs and revenues of Hicks Manufacturing, a small company that manufactures and sells birdbaths to specialty retailers.

 Hicks Manufacturing sells its Blue Jay Model for $100 and incurs variable costs of $20 per unit.
-In order to calculate their per unit contribution margin, we use the formula in Figure 3.2 to determine that on a per unit basis, their contribution margin is:
+In order to calculate their per unit contribution margin, we use the formula above to determine that on a per unit basis, their contribution margin is:

 This means that for every Blue Jay model they sell, they will have $80 to contribute toward covering fixed costs, such as rent, insurance, and manager salaries.
 But Hicks Manufacturing manufactures and sells more than one model of birdbath.
 They also sell a Cardinal Model for $75, and these birdbaths incur variable costs of $15 per unit.
 For the Cardinal Model, their contribution margin on a per unit basis is the $75 sales price less the $15 per unit variable costs is as follows: